 What happens after Submission of Supporting Documents

-Applicants whose application and payment are in order will receive an official notification from the Singapore Examinations & Assessment Board (SEAB) within two weeks of their applications (latest by 2 Oct 2013 for the tests on 9 Oct / 10 Oct 2013).
-The official notification will include the AEIS Entry Proof (with applicant's index number) and instructions for applicants.
+Applicants whose application and payment are in order will receive an official notification from the Singapore Examinations & Assessment Board (SEAB).
+The official notification will include the AEIS Entry Proof (with applicant's details, index number, timetable for the tests, test venue) and instructions for applicants.

 The timetable is as follows: